Tag: cybersecurity

 controller.signal(Signal.NEWNYM)

-print("Requested new Tor identity")
+print("Requested a new Tor identity")

 import requests